STAIRlab/sees/docs/library/1_Modeling/ND_Material/soil/65-Bounding Cam Clay.md

 # Bounding Cam Clay

-<p>This command is used to construct a multi-dimensional bounding
-surface Cam Clay material object after Borja et al. (2001).</p>
+This command is used to construct a multi-dimensional bounding surface Cam Clay material object after Borja et al. (2001).

+> The material formulations for the `BoundingCamClay` object are
+> `ThreeDimensional` and `PlaneStrain`

 ```tcl
 nDMaterial BoundingCamClay $matTag $massDensity $C